 Here I am, hovering, flying, floating in the air.
-This is the the foundation of all hand-balancing.
+This is the foundation of all hand-balancing.

 (And no, I’m not naked.
 But now that you mention it, I realize I could’ve been.)

 Crow Pose was the first arm balance I learned.
 I am very fond of it because it was what helped capture how it feels to float on my arms.
-I’ve shared my experiences before on how difficult and gratifying it was to finally hold this pose for any appreciable amount of time (read: more than 5 seconds).
+I’ve shared my experiences before on how difficult and gratifying it was to finally hold this pose for any appreciable amount of time.
 I remember I was terrified of going too far forward or going upside down and it turned out my wrists had no control and were very weak.

 Nowadays, when I stick a handstand, I get that same flying feeling crow pose gives, but even more intensely.
 The great thing about crow though is that it’s a lot less intimidating than a handstand, more people can do it, and it strengthens the wrists up for handstands in the future.